jg23497/fotura/README.md

 [![Python CI](https://github.com/jg23497/phototidy/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/jg23497/phototidy/actions/workflows/main.yml)

-A command-line tool for organizing and sorting photos based on their metadata and EXIF data.
-PhotoTidy automatically organizes photos into a structured directory hierarchy by year and month, and can extract date information from various sources including EXIF metadata, and WhatsApp and Android photo filenames.
+A command-line tool for organizing and sorting photos based on their metadata.
+PhotoTidy automatically organizes photos into a structured directory hierarchy based on their timestamps, extracting date information from various sources including EXIF metadata and filenames.
 It also provides an extensible pre and post-processor system for plugging in new functionality, like automated Google Photos uploads.

 ## Features

-- **Automatic photo organization**: Sorts photos into a year/month directory structure.
+- **Automatic photo organization**: Sorts photos into a configurable directory structure (`%Y/%Y-%m` by default, like `2008/2008-05`)
 - **Multiple date extraction methods**:
   - EXIF metadata extraction
   - WhatsApp photo filename parsing
   - Android photo filename parsing
-- **Pre-processor and post-processor system**: Extensible framework for plugging in photo additional processing functionality.
+- **Pre-processor and post-processor system**: Extensible framework for plugging in photo additional processing functionality, like Google
+  Photos uploads.
-- **Dry-run mode**: Preview changes without actually moving files.
+- **Dry-run mode**: Preview changes without actually moving or modifying any files.
 - **Comprehensive reporting**: HTML report of all operations performed.
-- **Conflict resolution**: Automatically handles filename conflicts.
+- **Conflict resolution**: Automatically handles filename conflicts using configurable strategies.

 ## Supported File Formats